alanlaird/kind-monitoring-prometheus-loki-tempo-phlare-victoriametrics-grafana-playground/README.md

-# KinD: ArgoCD, Grafana, Prometheus, Loki, Tempo, Phlare and VictoriaMetrics.
+# KinD: ArgoCD, Grafana, Prometheus, Loki, Tempo, Phlare, VictoriaMetrics and MetalLB.

 - `ArgoCD` is a tool for automating continuous delivery of applications to Kubernetes clusters.
 It uses GitOps methodology to synchronize the desired state of the application with the actual state in the cluster.